lagoproject/DMP/DMP/oldDMPs.md

 ---
 layout: default
-title: Old Defs
+title: Old DMPs
 parent: DMP document
 has_children: true
 nav_order: 9
 ---

-# Older definitions
+# Older DMPs

-This section compiles outdated definitions of certain LAGO actors following older versions of the [metadata schema](/schema/lagoSchema).
+This section compiles outdated documents depicting the LAGO DMP.
 The objective is to maintain the linking among metadata with public URIs through the time.